Jaseci-Labs/jaclang/support/jac-lang.org/docs/start/installation.md

 ## Supportive Jac CLI commands

-- Clean cached files (recommended after each run):
+Clean cached files (recommended after each run):
     ```bash
     jac clean
     ```
-- Print the data-spatial graph to a file and visualize it using [Graphviz](https://dreampuf.github.io/GraphvizOnline/):
+Print the data-spatial graph to a file and visualize it using [Graphviz](https://dreampuf.github.io/GraphvizOnline/):
     ```bash
     jac dot <file_name>.jac
     ```
-    - Visit [https://dreampuf.github.io/GraphvizOnline/](https://dreampuf.github.io/GraphvizOnline/) to visualize the graph.
+    Visit [https://dreampuf.github.io/GraphvizOnline/](https://dreampuf.github.io/GraphvizOnline/) to visualize the graph.

 ## Installing the VS Code Extention

-In addition to setting up JacLang itself, you may also want to take advantage of the JacLang language extension for Visual Studio Code (VSCode).
-This will give you enhanced code highlighting, autocomplete, and other useful language features within your VSCode environment.
+Apart from setting up JacLang, you might also find it useful to install the JacLang language extension for Visual Studio Code (VSCode).
+This extension provides advanced code highlighting, autocomplete, and other useful language features within your VSCode environment.

 - To install just visit the VS Code marketplace and install,
     - [Jac Analyzer](https://marketplace.visualstudio.com/items?itemName=jaseci-labs.jaclang-extension)